muvo4k/burst-converter/src/README.md

             - based on stdin
             - same approach but if anwser is no change use a two created functions for choosing & changing to the right input directory maybe based on selection

-3. Program uses the std::cin.fail() function with boolean which continues while the boolean is false cin.fail() returns true if the last cin command failed

 ## Next Steps

-Done:
-- decided that filecount is a seperate function even if this means repetitive code for readability

 Upcoming:
-- change the main file to cpp file handling stays in c for now
-- ask for the input location

 - fill array of string
 - sort by filetypes
+- first check for rw2 indicators
+- compare every 30 image titles in folder which is getting scanned to the timestamp (for seconds) to the time

+- ask for the input location

 ### Key characteristic of bracketing & burst shots

 - continous naming with numbers
-- date & timestamp
+- date & timestamp(only for bracketing - we didnt found a way to to track increments of seconds within the metadata)
+    - but there should be 24 within of 1 or a another second ! <---------------------------------------------------------------
     - standalone as well as in combination with pattern of repeating iso or shutter values
     - a fixed amount of burst shots, panasonic shots
 #### problem which can occur a their key characteristic